Joko Mardianto: Profile

 Joko Mardianto is a doubles specialist, namely men's doubles and mixed doubles.
-At the 1989 Southeast Asian Games, Mardianto won a bronze medal in the men's doubles with Aryono Miranat and a silver medal for the men's team.
+At the 1989 SEA Games, Mardianto won a bronze medal in the men's doubles with Aryono Miranat and a silver medal for the men's team.
 His brilliant career continued after successfully winning the mixed doubles number with Sri Untari at the 1992 Asian Badminton Championships.